ErnestCuong/tp/docs/DeveloperGuide.md

 This feature adds a student contact to TutorAid.
 A student contact consists of the student's name, student's contact number, the parent's name and parent's contact number.

 The feature is mainly implemented by the following methods:
-* `AddStudentCommand::execute()` — Adds a `Student` object to TutorAid.
+* `AddStudentCommand#execute()` — Adds a `Student` object to TutorAid.

-It is also additionally facilitated by the methods below:
+It is also additionally facilitated by these methods:
-* `TutorAidParser#parseCommand()` — Checks for the command word that is required for the addition of a student contact.
+* `TutorAidParser#parseCommand()` — Checks for the command word that is required for the addition of a student.
-* `AddCommandParser#parse()` — Checks for the command flag that specifies the addition of a student contact.
+* `AddCommandParser#parse()` — Checks for the command flag that specifies the addition of a student.
 * `AddStudentCommandParser#parse()` — Parses the individual arguments to create a `Student` object.
 * `ModelManager#addStudent()` — Represents the in-memory model of TutorAid's student book data.
 * `StudentBook#addStudent()` — Adds a student to TutorAid's student book.